-The Interface Statistics screen is used to display statistics for the Ethernet port or LAG that you specify.
+This screen allows you to display statistics for the Ethernet port or LAG that you specify.
 You can also specify the rate at which the display will be refreshed.

-Interface To display statistics for an Ethernet port, select Unit No., then select the desired unit and port from the drop-down menus.
-To display statistics for a LAG, select LAG, then select the desired LAG from the drop-down menu.
+Interface To display statistics for an Ethernet port, select Port, then select the desired port from the drop-down menu.
+To display statistics for a LAG, select LAG and then select the desired LAG from the drop-down menu.

-Refresh Rate Select the rate at which to refresh the display: 15 sec, 30 sec, 60 sec, or No Refresh (default).
+Refresh Rate Select the rate at which to refresh the statistics display.
+The values are 15 sec, 30 sec, 60 sec, and No Refresh (default).